 THE CONCEPT OF GOOD HOTEL, 2012

-Upon opening of the second school, Marten realized that while it was great to educate hundreds of children, that they should also be able to have the opportunity to develop their skills and get a job, when they grow up.
-Seeing so much poverty, next to so much tourism, Marten came up with the idea of Good Hotel, so he could provide the children and the local community with training and employment opportunities.
+Upon opening of the second school, Marten realised that while it was great to educate hundreds of children, that they should also be able to have the opportunity to develop their skills and get a job when they grow up.
+Seeing so much poverty, next to so much tourism, Marten came up with the idea of Good Hotel, so he could provide the children and the local community with further training and employment opportunities.

 The concept was simple, Marten wanted to combine an authentic, high quality guest experience with doing good.
-The focus was on creating a profit for non-profit business with long-term goals, creating jobs, offering training to the local unemployed community, support NGOs with the profits of the hotel and set a new standard in the local hospitality industry.
+The focus was on creating a profit for non-profit business with long-term goals: creating jobs, offering training to the local unemployed community, supporting NGOs with the profits of the hotel, and set a new standard in the local hospitality industry.